-Other research efforts over the years have focused on addressing sequential decision-making problems under uncertainty either with direct or indirect RL methods including robust learning-based approaches in applications related to quadrotor safety and steady-state stability \cite{Aswani:2013ue,Bouffard:2012wp}, learning-based model predictive control \cite{Hewing:2020uv,Rosolia:2018wv,Zhang:2020wf} with applications on autonomous racing cars \cite{Rosolia:2020uo}, real-time learning \cite{Malikopoulos2007,Malikopoulos2009,Malikopoulos2009b} of powertrain operation of vehicles with respect to the driver's driving style \cite{Malikopoulos2009a,Malikopoulos2010a}, learning for planning of autonomous vehicles \cite{You:2019va}, learning for traffic control in simulation \cite{Wu2017FlowAA,Wu:2017uz,Vinitsky:2018vx} in conjunction with transfer of learned policies from simulation to a scaled environment \cite{jang2019simulation,chalaki2020ICCA}, decentralized learning for stochastic games \cite{Arslan:2017vo}, learning for optimal social routing \cite{Krichene:2018we} and congestion games \cite{Krichene:2015vx}, and learning for enhanced security against replay attacks in CPS \cite{Zhai:2021wy,Sahoo:2020tx}.
+Other research efforts over the years have focused on developing robust learning-based approaches in applications related to quadrotor safety and steady-state stability \citep{Aswani:2013ue}, learning-based model predictive control \citep{Rosolia:2018wv}, real-time learning \citep{Malikopoulos2009b} of powertrain operation of vehicles with respect to the driver's driving style \citep{Malikopoulos2010a}, learning for traffic control in simulation \citep{Wu:2017uz} in conjunction with transfer of learned policies from simulation to a scaled environment \citep{chalaki2020ICCA}, decentralized learning for stochastic games \citep{Arslan:2017vo}, learning for optimal social routing \citep{Krichene:2018we} and congestion games \citep{Krichene:2015vx}, and learning for enhanced security against replay attacks in CPS; see \citet{Zhai:2021wy,Sahoo:2020tx}.

-In many CPS applications, an ideal model, e.g., control transition kernel, is considered which is used to derive optimal control strategies with significant implications on performance guarantees due to mismatch between the model and the actual system.
-Regularities properties of optimal control on the space of transition kernels along with the implications on robustness of optimal control strategies derived using an ``incorrect" model and applied to the actual system have been discussed in \cite{Kara:2018vu}.
-Other efforts have focused on approximate planning and learning in partially observed systems using an information state \cite{Subramanian2020ApproximateIS}.
-Alternatively, one can establish an approximate information state, defined in terms of properties that can be estimated using sampled trajectories, along with an approximate dynamic program \cite{Subramanian2019ApproximateIS}.
+Regularities of optimal control on the space of transition kernels along with the implications on robustness of optimal control strategies derived using an ``incorrect" model and applied to the actual system have been discussed by \citet{Kara:2018vu}.
+Approximate planning and learning in partially observed systems using an information state was more recently proposed by \citet{Subramanian2020ApproximateIS}.
+Alternatively, one can establish an approximate information state, defined in terms of properties that can be estimated using sampled trajectories, along with an approximate dynamic program; see \citet{Subramanian2019ApproximateIS}.
 This approach provides a constructive way for RL in partially observed systems.
-More recent efforts have also combined model reference adaptive control with RL to generate online policies \cite{Guha2021OnlinePF}.

-Two recent survey papers \cite{Kiumarsi:2018tq,Recht2018ATO} provide a comprehensive review of the general RL problem formulations along with a complete list of applications.
+Other efforts have also combined model reference adaptive control with RL to generate online policies; see \citet{Guha2021OnlinePF}.
+Two recent survey papers by \citet{Kiumarsi:2018tq} and \citet{Recht2018ATO} provide a comprehensive review of the general RL problem formulations along with a complete list of applications.